dominicbarnes/got/README.md

 > Pronounced like "goatee".

-This package seeks to reduce boilerplate in tests, making it easier to write more and better tests, particularly in a way that follows best-practices.
+This package is all about making tests easier to write and by improving clarity through removing boilerplate and code not related to test assertions.

+The [Four-Phase Test][four-phase-test] paradigm, while not strictly required to write good tests, can help to increase clarity.

-## File-driven tests (aka: testdata)
+## Load: test fixtures as files (aka: testdata)

-One approach to writing tests, particularly when they are complex to set up, is to use [file-based test fixtures][dave-cheney-test-fixtures].
+One approach to writing tests, particularly when they have non-trivial setup, is to use [file-based test fixtures][dave-cheney-test-fixtures].

-Embedding in code is usually a suitable option for light-medium complexity code, but as things grow more sophisticated, particularly for integration testing and fuzz testing of non-trivial functions, embedding all that state into code can become a mess, and (in my experience) less readable the more time has passed.
+Embedding in code is usually a suitable option for light-medium complexity code, but as things grow more sophisticated, particularly for integration testing and fuzz testing, embedding all of that state into code gets messy, especially as time passes.

-While opening up files is not hard on it's own, there is usually more to it than that.
-You likely need to read the contents, sometimes you decode it as JSON.
-Each of these adds more code that distracts from your test.
-Beyond dealing with single files, consider reading directories, maybe even recursively.
-All of that is just boilerplate, and just serves to distract from the test itself.
+While opening up files is not difficult on it's own, there can be more to it (eg: decoding as JSON).
+Beyond dealing with single files, consider reading directories (maybe even recursively).
+Each new line of boilerplate like this increases the noise-to-signal ratio for the test.

-### Load fixtures for a single test
+### Text

 This package includes `got.Load` for loading files on disk into an annotated struct to eliminate this boilerplate from your own code.